 Let's talk about direct licensing.
-In this article, we explain the benefits of royalty-free music through direct licensing for both music- and content creators.
+In this article, we explain the benefits of royalty-free music through direct licensing for music creators and content creators.

 What is direct licensing?